apache/solr-site/content/pages/community.md

 • #solr-dev -- Hangout for discussion of Solr development

-The IRC channel can be used for online discussion about Lucene<sup>&trade;</sup>/Solr related stuff, but developers should be careful to transfer all the official decisions or useful discussions to the issue tracking system.
+The IRC channel can be used for online discussion about Solr related stuff, but developers should be careful to transfer all the official decisions or useful discussions to the issue tracking system.
 Note that the solr-user mailing list will reach a lot more people than the IRC channel, but if it's the right time of day, the IRC channel can offer a more interactive experience with faster turnaround.